grantmaheu/Starter-Projects/README.md

 # Starter-Projects

-Some simple Python projects completed with the aim at improving my programing abilities
+Some simple Python projects completed with the aim of improving my programing abilities